- Pets and Animals»

 Other Related Hubs on Birds

-- The Muted Mute Swan
+- The Mute Swan of the world

 Learn some interesting facts on the lovely mute swan who's most of the time mute.
 It's a gorgeous swan, read and find out more about this bird.